-It has been said that people are not motivated to look at cyberbullying until they or a loved one becomes a victim of it.
-This article contains links to general resources mentioned in Part 1 of Cyberbullying Crisis and additional links for a deeper look into the darkness of cyberbullying as well as one attempted suicide in 2000 related to extreme psychological isolation (but absent cyberbullying).
+It has been said that people are not motivated to look at cyberbullying until they or loved ones become a victim of it.
+This article contains links to general resources mentioned in Part 1 of Cyberbullying Crisis and additional links for looking deeper into the darkness of cyberbullying and cyberstalking as well as an attempted suicide related to extreme psychological isolation (but absent cyberbullying).

 General Resources About Cyberbullying